-- ❖ Both communities dealt with hunger, illness and mourning after a great loss of family and friends. - ❖ Both built and maintained homes with fewer members to harvest, hunt and care for others. - ❖ Women planted the crops.
-Pilgrim women eventually took over the planting duties several years later. - ❖ Both caught and ate fish using hook and line and hunted for game and furs. - ❖ The wetu reminded the Pilgrims of the Irish homes and native leggings reminded the Pilgrims of the people of India
+- Both communities dealt with hunger, illness and mourning after a great loss of family and friends. - Both built and maintained homes with fewer members to harvest, hunt and care for others. - Women planted the crops.
+Pilgrim women eventually took over the planting duties several years later. - Caught and ate fish using hook and line and hunted for game and furs. - The wetu and native leggings reminded the Pilgrims of the Irish homes and people of India